Icon-baby/Event-Scoring-System/README.md

 # Event Scoring System - LAMP Stack Implementation

 A comprehensive event scoring system built with the LAMP stack (Linux, Apache, MySQL, PHP) that provides three main interfaces: an admin panel for judge management, a judge portal for scoring participants, and a public scoreboard with real-time updates.
+⚡ Designed as part of the CTFroom technical challenge with extensibility and clarity in mind.

 ## Features